united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/datainfrastructure/unified-namespace.md

 - **Historical Data Access**: Offers the ability to view and analyze past messages stored in Kafka logs, which is essential for troubleshooting and understanding historical trends.
-- **Scalable Message Processing**: Designed to handle vast quantities of data from numerous devices efficiently, ensuring reliable message delivery even over unstable network connections.
+- **Scalable Message Processing**: Designed to handle a large amount of data from a lot of devices efficiently, ensuring reliable message delivery even over unstable network connections.
+By using IT standard tools, we can theoretically process data in the measure of `GB/second` instead of `messages/second`.
-- **Advanced Message Tracing**: Equips you with the capability to trace the origin and path of messages, aiding in debugging and system optimization.
 - **Data Transformation and Transfer**: Utilizes the [Data Bridge](/docs/architecture/data-infrastructure/unified-namespace/data-bridge/) to adapt and transmit data between different formats and systems, maintaining